haf/expecto/README.md

 Expecto comes with batteries included with an integrated test runner, but it's still open for extension due to its compositional model.

-Expecto comes with performance testing, making statistically sound perfomance comparison simple.
+Expecto comes with performance testing, making statistically sound performance comparison simple.

 Expecto also provides a simple API for property based testing using FsCheck.